 - Immediately after surgery, a dressing will be placed on your hip.
 Dressings should be kept clean, dry, and intact.
 You may remove the dressing on your hip the second or third day following surgery or sooner if there is any bleeding or drainage.
-The steri-strips, or adhesive dressings on the arthroscopy incision sites, should be kept intact.
-A dry gauze dressing secured with tape may be used to cover the incision. - You may shower 2 days after surgery, but should not bathe in a bathtub or go swimming until permitted by Dr. Stewart, usually 10 days after surgery.
-In the shower, let the water run over the incisions, but do not scrub the area.
-Pat the area lightly with a clean, dry towel. - The incision should be inspected daily, and any abnormal drainage or excessive bleeding should be reported immediately. - Your sutures will be removed at your clinic visit with Dr. Stewart, 10-14 days after surgery.
+A dry gauze dressing secured with tape may be used to cover the incision. - You may shower 2 days after surgery, but should not bathe in a bathtub or go swimming until permitted by Dr. Stewart, usually 3-4 weeks after surgery.
+In the shower, let the water run over the incision, but do not scrub the area.
+Pat the area lightly with a clean, dry towel. - The incision should be inspected daily, and any abnormal drainage or excessive bleeding should be reported immediately.